Riyadh: Turaif district

-Masmak Fortress
+Al-Musmak Palace

-This fortress was built around 1865 under the reign of Mohammed ibn Abdullah ibn Rasheed (1289-1315 AH), the ruler of Ha'il to the north, who had wrested control of the city from the rival clan of Al Saud.
-In January 1902 Ibn Saud, who was at the time living in exile in Kuwait, succeeded in capturing the Masmak fortress from its Rashid garrison.
+This fortress was built around 1865 under the rule of the House of Rashid, the rulers of Ha'il to the north, who had wrested control of the city from the rival house, House of Saud.
+In January 1902 Ibn Saud, who was at the time living in exile in Kuwait, succeeded in capturing the Musmak Palace from its Rashid garrison.
 The event, which restored Saudi control over Riyadh, has acquired an almost mythical status in the history of Saudi Arabia.
-The story of the event is often retold and has as its central theme the heroism and bravery of King Abdulaziz al-Saud.

-The Masmak Fortress is now a museum and is in close proximity to the Clock Tower Square, also known to English-speaking residents as Chop Chop Square, referring to the capital punishment that takes place there.
+The story of the event is often retold and has as its central theme the heroism and bravery of King Ibn Saud.
+The Musmak Palace is now a museum and is in close proximity to the Deera Square.

 Contemporary architecture

 Kingdom Centre

 Designed by the team of Ellerbe Becket and Omrania, the tower is built on 94,230 square meters of land.
 The Kingdom Centre is owned by a group of companies including Kingdom Holding Company, headed by Al-Waleed bin Talal, a prince of the Saudi royal family, and is the headquarters of the holding company.
 The project cost 2 billion Saudi Arabian Riyals and the contract was undertaken by El-Seif.
 The Kingdom Centre is the winner of the 2002 Emporis Skyscraper Award, selected as the "best new skyscraper of the year for design and functionality".
 A three-level shopping center, which also won a major design award, fills the east wing.
 The large opening is illuminated at night in continuously changing colors.
 The shopping center has a separate floor for women only to shop where men are not allowed to enter.

-The Kingdom Tower has 99 stories and is the fifth tallest structure in the country, rising to 300 m.
+The Kingdom Centre has 99 stories and is the fifth tallest structure in the country, rising to 300m.
 A special aspect of the tower is that it is divided into two parts in the last one-third of its height and is linked by a sky-bridge walkway, which provides extensive views of Riyadh.

-Burj Rafal Hotel Kempinski
+Burj Rafal

 Burj Rafal, located on King Fahd Road, is the tallest skyscraper in Riyadh at 307.9 meters (1,010 feet) tall.
 The tower was designed and engineered by P & T Group.
 Construction began in 2010 and was completed in 2014.
 The project was considered a success, with 70% of the residential units already sold by the time the skyscraper was topped out.
-The tower contains 474 residential condominium units and a 349-room 5-star Kempinski hotel.
+The tower contained 474 residential condominium units and a 349-room 5-star Kempinski hotel.
+Since then the hotel has been operated under the JW Mariott brand.